Aterminate/LegalOneCodingTest/Readme.md

 2. Secondly, add / remove all stuff in command related to task.
 Additionally do some changings in services.yaml in files

-3. Algorithm for task one
+3. Algorithm for task one to follow

 	-  A console command which finds file
     -  Loops through service csv (I added some restrictions on project and made the logic for csv files.
 Test the file which is place inside public folder for more records)
     -  Adds new items to DB
     -  Updates data of existing ones in DB

 4. Lastly, run the command for getting output